Sandbach High School & Sixth Form College – September 2018

 - working with the Assistant Headteacher (Head of Sixth Form) and Sixth Form Achievement Co-ordinator to ensure high quality provision of non-qualification activity for post-16 students.

-Including acting as a Deputy Safeguarding Lead, oversight of and delivery of First Aid, preparation of Medical Needs Plans and CAFs, liaison with the School Nurse (Jane Fox)
+- Including acting as a Deputy Safeguarding Lead, oversight of and delivery of First Aid, preparation of Medical Needs Plans and CAFs, liaison with the School Nurse (Jane Fox), supporting the school’s work on mental health wellbeing, resilience programme.

 Role of the Assistant SENCO Ms H Lester

-Including the construction and development of the Additional Needs Provision Map, LSA timetables, arrangements for and oversight of intervention and the preparation of CAFs
+Including the construction and development of the Additional Needs Provision Map, LSA timetables, arrangements for and oversight of intervention and the preparation of CAF